Over the last month or so many readers took some time off on holidays.

 Make sure you are buying with your head and not just your heart

-If you are looking at buying a holiday property, either to let out for part of the year or as a permanent rental, lets take a look at the pros and cons of investing in holiday properties…
+If you are looking at buying a holiday home, either to let out for part of the year or as a permanent rental, let’s take a look at the pros and cons of investing in holiday properties…

 1. Ensure you purchase in a prime location

-During the good times all holiday properties perform well; but in the not so good times secondary locations may suffer with low occupancy rates.
+During the good times all holiday properties perform well, but in the not so good times, secondary locations may suffer from low occupancy rates.

 When selecting holiday investment properties choose a prime location with beach views near all the ‘must haves’ such as restaurants, cafes, shopping centers and tourist hotspots.

 Buy in a town or city that has major infrastructure nearby otherwise you run the risk of fluctuating occupancy rates between peak periods.